vuejs/eslint-plugin-vue/docs/rules/max-attributes-per-line.md

 # enforce the maximum number of attributes per line (max-attributes-per-line)

+- :white_check_mark: The `"extends": "plugin:vue/recommended"` property in a configuration file enables this rule.

 Limits the maximum number of attributes/properties per line to improve readability.